 If the hearing is conducted remotely, the PRPHA will compile a hearing packet, consisting of all documents the PRPHA intends to produce at the hearing.
-The PRPHA will mail copies of the hearing packet to the tenant, the tenant's representatives, if any, and the hearing officer at least three (3) days before the scheduled remote hearing.
+The PRPHA will postal mail or email copies of the hearing packet to the tenant, the tenant's representatives, if any, and the hearing officer at least five (5) days before the scheduled remote hearing.
 The original hearing packet will be in the possession of the PRPHA representative and retained by the PRPHA.